rradczewski/ymmv/_drafts/the-case-for-stopping-the-line.md

 title: "Coffee Kanban & the case for stopping the line"
 image: /assets/the-case-for-stopping-the-line.jpg
 image_alt: "An aeropress coffee maker in front of a tea pot"
-excerpt: "At more than one occasion this year, I ran a workshop that combined two of my dearest topics: Coffee and Kanban.
+excerpt: "At multiple occasions this year, I ran a workshop that combined two of my dearest topics: Coffee and Kanban.
 I got consultants, developers, testers and product managers to try to optimize the flow of coffee.
 The most interesting insight for me?
 You should make people feel comfortable to stop the line."
 ---
 *<small>Cover photo by [Daniel Temme](https://twitter.com/dtemme)</small>*